JRMurr/rust-back/README.md

   - or just make it obvious in the docs on load you can throw out older frames
 - Need a way to handle the "gap" when one player is consistently ahead we need them to "wait" for the other player to catchup so they dont rollback as much
 - Go through and clean up pubs that aren't really needed
+- Abstract network layer to make it easy for the user of the lib to use something else https://github.com/pond3r/ggpo/pull/42

 Random notes:
 https://twitter.com/Pond3r/status/1187554043813486597